voidfemme/randomdialogue/README.md

 2. **"Rate limit exceeded"** - Adjust `rate_limit_per_minute` in config
 3. **Messages not transforming** - Check server logs for errors, ensure API provider is accessible

+### Known Bugs
+groq llm settings aren't quite what they should be, which causes a 400 error because of the thinking field in the api call

 ### Logs

 The mod logs extensively to help diagnose issues: